ZhuMuMu0216/linzhu.github.io/README.md

 # linzhu.github.io
-It's for the social data analysis exercise7
+This the readme for the social data analysis exercise7.